-Here are snapshot guides on our fully funded ESF workforce support programmes and also ESF skills support that can help local people back into work or positive outcomes. please note, the guides are due to be updated in April 2019 as some programmes ended on March 31st and new programmes will commence in April 2019.
+Here are snapshot guides on our fully funded ESF workforce support programmes and also ESF skills support that can help local people back into work or positive outcomes.
+The guides have been updated in May 2019 as some programmes ended on March 31st and new programmes commenced from April 2019.

 If you would like further information, contact Fiona Baker, LLEP Economic Strategy Manager (skills): email@example.com